Waswo X. Waswo: Studio in Rajasthan

-From 2007 Waswo has concentrated almost exclusively on the Studio in Rajasthan series of hand-coloured portraits.
+From 2007 Waswo has concentrated almost exclusively on the "Studio in Rajasthan" series of hand-coloured portraits.
 This has resulted in several exhibitions in India and abroad, most notably "Tinted by Tradition", a retrospective of this work held at the Bhagwat Prakash Photo Gallery at Udaipur's City Palace Museum.
 Tinted by Tradition also traced the continuum of hand-painted photographs in the Mewar court, including examples of hand-painted photographs by Rajesh Soni's grandfather Prabhu Lal Verma (Soni).
-Waswo has continued collaborating in the making of symbolic and autobiographical miniatures with the painter R. Vijay.
-Waswo sees these miniatures as distinct but parallel body of work.
+Waswo has continued collaborating in the making of symbolic and autobiographical miniatures with his miniature team.
+Waswo sees these miniatures as a distinct but parallel body of work.